DuncanCragg/OnexOS/README.md

 You can walk up to a button and grab a link to it (a handle on it) in the 3D view, then go up to any lamp and drop that link into it.
 Now the button operates the light!
 You can go up to a soil moisture sensor on a houseplant and you can see the current soil state.
-Wire /that/ Thing to an RGB light and you can have a colourful display of how dry the soil is.
+Wire _that_ Thing to an RGB light and you can have a colourful display of how dry the soil is.